 Charcoal used for the thurible is disc-shaped with an indentation in the top.
 The coals are self-lighting - infused with an ignition fuel so that only a modest application of flame is needed to start the coal.

 Remove the fire pot (the removable dish set into the thurible) from the thurible and set it on a fire-proof surface.
 Hold the coal with tongs and apply the flame of a torch lighter to the top of the coal.
 It will spark as the infused fuel ignites.
 Continue to pass the flame over the coal until it no longer sparks and the edges of the coal begin to turn grey.
 Once the coal is lit, set it into the fire pot and proceed to light the next coal.
 The firepot will accommodate 2 - 3 coals.
+For services where there is limited use of incense, such as Evensong, a single coal will be sufficient.
 When all coals have been lighted, grasp the fire pot with the tongs and place it into the base of the thurible, making sure that it is firmly seated and level so that it does not become dislodged when swinging the thurible.